 Bjorn Borg – 109 weeks

 Bjorn Borg is a former Swedish professional tennis player who held the number one spot in the ATP world rankings for a total of 109 weeks.
-He won a total of 64 singles titles during his career, including 11 Grand Slam titles, six of which came at the French Open and five consecutively at Wimbeldon.
+He won a total of 64 singles titles during his career, including 11 Grand Slam titles, six of which came at the French Open and five consecutively at Wimbledon.

 Borg was known for his exceptional athleticism and his ability to hit with incredible topspin.
 He was a three-time ATP Tour Finals champion and a member of the Swedish Davis Cup team.
 Despite retiring at the age of 26, Borg’s impact on the game of tennis is still felt today.